Evaluating epidemic forecasts in an interval format: Forecast evaluation using proper scoring rules

-\section{Common scores to evaluate full predictive distributions}
+\subsection{Common scores to evaluate full predictive distributions}

-Proper scoring rules \citep{Gneiting2007} are today the standard tools to evaluate probabilistic forecasts.
+Proper scoring rules \cite{Gneiting2007} are today the standard tools to evaluate probabilistic forecasts.
 Propriety is a desirable property of a score as it encourages \textit{honest} forecasting, meaning that forecasters have no incentive to report forecasts differing from their true belief about the future.
 We start by providing a brief overview of scores which can be applied when the full predictive distribution is available.

 A widely used proper score is the \textit{logarithmic score}.
-In the case of a discrete set of possible outcomes $\{1, \dots, M\}$ (as is the case for binned measures of disease activity), it is defined as \citep{Gneiting2007}
+In the case of a discrete set of possible outcomes $\{1, \dots, M\}$ (as is the case for counts or binned measures of disease activity), it is defined as \cite{Gneiting2007}

 Here $p_y$ is the probability assigned to the observed outcome $y$ by the forecast $F$.
 The log score is \textit{positively oriented}, meaning that larger values are better.
 A potential disadvantage of this score is that it degenerates to $-\infty$ if $p_y = 0$.
-In the \textit{FluSight} Challenge the score is therefore truncated at a value of $-10$ \citep{CDCP2019}.
+In the \textit{FluSight} Challenge the score is therefore truncated at a value of $-10$ \cite{CDCP2019}; we note that when this truncation is performed, the score is no longer proper.

 Until the 2018/2019 edition, a variation of the logarithmic score called the \textit{multibin} logarithmic score was used in the \textit{FluSight} Challenge.
-For discrete and ordered outcomes it is defined as \citep{CDCP2018}
+For discrete and ordered outcomes it is defined as \cite{CDCP2018}

 i.e.\ also counts probability mass within a certain tolerance range of $\pm d$ ordered categories.
-The goal of this score is to measure ``accuracy of practical significance'' \citep[p.~3153]{Reich2019}.
-It thus offers a more accessible interpretation to practitioners, but has the disadvantage of being improper \citep{Bracher2019, Reich2019a}.
+The goal of this score is to measure ``accuracy of practical significance'' \cite{Reich2019}.
+It thus offers a more accessible interpretation to practitioners, but has the disadvantage of being improper \cite{Bracher2019, Reich2019a}.